 Registration: Now Open!

-Registration is now open for the 5th Annual Lake Superior Libraries Symposium Mid-Winter Unsymposium, where you determine the conversation.
+Join us for the 7th Annual Lake Superior Libraries Symposium Mid-Winter Unsymposium, where you determine the conversation.

 Where: Jim Dan Hill Library, University of Wisconsin-Superior